 The Company estimates the fair values of derivatives based on quoted prices and market observable data of similar instruments.
 If the lease agreements or the interest rate swap agreements are terminated prior to maturity, the fair value of the interest rate swaps recorded in accumulated other comprehensive loss may be recognized in the Consolidated Statement of Income based on an assessment of the agreements at the time of termination.
-During the six months ended July 4, 2009, the Company did not discontinue any cash flow hedges.
+During the nine months ended October 3, 2009, the Company did not discontinue any cash flow hedges.

-For interest rate swaps designated as cash flow hedges, the Company measures effectiveness by comparing the change in fair value of the hedged item with the change in fair value of the interest rate swap.
+The Company measures the effectiveness of its cash flow hedges by comparing the change in fair value of the hedged item with the change in fair value of the interest rate swap.
 The Company recognizes ineffective portions of the hedge, as well as amounts not included in the assessment of effectiveness, in the Consolidated Statement of Income.
-As of July 4, 2009, no portions of the gains or losses from the hedging instruments were excluded from the assessment of effectiveness.
+As of October 3, 2009, no portions of the gains or losses from the hedging instruments were excluded from the assessment of effectiveness.
 There was no hedge ineffectiveness for any of the periods presented.